 Where I Stayed

-I also wanted accommodation with parking as the Byron Bay Shire charges for parking everywhere.
-There is limited parking here underneath the building and street parking overnight, but you have to pay during the day.
+I also wanted accommodation with parking, as the Byron Bay Shire charges for parking everywhere.
+There is limited parking underneath the building, and overnight street parking is permitted; however, a fee is charged during the day.

 Facilities